brimdata/zed/docs/language/expressions.md

 # Expressions

 Zed expressions follow the typical patterns in programming languages.
-Expressions are typically used within data flow operators to perform computations on input values and are typically evaluated once per each input value [`this`](pipeline-model.md#the-special-value-this).
+Expressions are typically used within pipeline operators to perform computations on input values and are typically evaluated once per each input value [`this`](pipeline-model.md#the-special-value-this).